kubeflow/kfp-tekton/README.md

 has Steps.
 Please look for more details in [Tekton repo](https://github.com/tektoncd/pipeline).

 ## Kubeflow Pipeline DSL to Tekton Compiler

-The work will be split in phases.
-While the details of the phases are listed in the [design doc](http://bit.ly/kfp-tekton), the current effort in this repository is focused on creating a Kubeflow Pipeline compiler for Tekton, which can take KFP DSL, and compile it to Tekton YAML.
-Details will be updated as we move into other phases, in concurrence with design decisions.

 We are currently using [Kubeflow Pipelines 0.5.0](https://github.com/kubeflow/pipelines/releases/tag/0.5.0) and [Tekton 0.11.3](https://github.com/tektoncd/pipeline/releases/tag/v0.11.3) for this project.